 Contracts are the lifeblood of any organization, whether you’re dealing with employees, customers, or third-party vendors.
 A legally binding contract is a document or agreement that helps you to pursue legal remedies for damages if the other party doesn’t fulfill their obligations or acts contrary to the agreed-upon terms.

 The essentials of a legally-binding contract are agreement and value.
-All parties must agree to the terms of the contract, and something of value is exchanged (e.g. a product in exchange for cash).
+All parties must agree to the contract terms, and something of value is exchanged (e.g., a product in exchange for cash).

 One of the most basic examples of a legal contract is a bill of sale, which includes details like the customer’s identity, how much the contract is for, and whether there’s any guarantee/warranty involved.

-If a dispute arises regarding ownership of the property (such as a car), the buyer can display the bill of sale.
+The buyer can display the bill of sale if a dispute arises regarding property ownership (such as a car).
 Such contracts are needed for high-value purchases, as opposed to everyday purchases like groceries or take-out food.